Trump tells evangelical rally he will put prayer in schools

 More than 80% of white evangelicals voted for Trump in the 2016 election.
 But a crack in evangelical support opened up last month when the magazine Christianity Today wrote a blistering editorial on Trump’s “grossly immoral character.”

-Attendees, some of them wearing Trump's signature red campaign hats, nearly filled the room, which the church says holds 7,000.
-Some raised their hands in a sign of praise and swayed while music played loudly over the speakers before the president entered the room.
+Attendees, some of them wearing Trump’s signature red campaign hats, nearly filled the room, which the church says holds 7,000.
+Some raised their hands in a sign of praise and swayed while music played loudly before the President entered the room.

 Pastors gathered around Trump on the stage for an opening prayer, while much of the audience remained standing with their hands aloft.